Case Interview Checklist and Rubric: 50-Point Guide (2026)

 Overall communication

-- Did you speak at the appropriate volume level, not too soft, and not too loud?
+- Did you speak at the appropriate volume, not too soft and not too loud?

-- Was your English coherent and easy to understand?
+- Was your speech coherent and easy to understand?

 - Did you maintain eye contact with the interviewer while speaking?